Ancient time reckoning and

 “the house of,” or the “father of the house of” the individual

-Grecianised as “Phoenix” was apparently derived down from
+as “Phoenix” was apparently derived down from “Pa-Hanok” or

-“Pa-Hanok” or “Pa-Enoch,” the name of the father of the House of
+“Pa-Enoch,” the name of the father of the House of Enoch.
+The

-Enoch.
-The Phoenix cycle, therefore, is the cycle of Pa-Hanok,
+Phoenix cycle, therefore, is the cycle of Pa-Hanok, the Cycle of

 The Great Pyramid: Its Divine Message, D. Davidson and H.